FransFaase/AdventOfCode2025/Day10.md

                           3 -3  1  1  2   195-231-106+231+212-73+191-196+231-2*168
 ```

-In the end this will return in some equations with some
+In the end this will result in some equations with some
 free variables.

 At 11:46 (on Thursday December 11), lets write some code to reproduce this: